 Related article: The Story of U Bein Bridge in Mandalay Myanmar

-50 km from the Inle Lake, Kalaw was founded by British civil servants as a high-altitude holiday resort to fleeing the heat of the pain.
+50 km from the Inle Lake, Kalaw was founded by British civil servants as a high-altitude holiday resort to get away from the heat.
 The beauty of this town lies in the laid-back vibe, the cool air, the picturesque trekking trails, and the architecture related to the British colonial time.
 Trek through the Shan Hill to the village of Palaung tribe is surely interesting activity to visit their tea, damson, and mangoes plantation on the hill, walk on their unique 30-meter-or-so longhouses, talk to cheroot makers and smokers as well.

 Tucked away in the far eastern part of Shan state, many visitors see Kengtung as a mecca of tribal diversity.
 Apart from its beautiful mountain valleys and stunning natural beauty, the highland tribes in this peaceful town are truly unique and diverse.
 Each possesses its own customs, religion, and language.
 The Akhu with most of the women smoking long pipes, the Enn with black teeth and distinctively elongated earlobes caused by wearing large earrings, the Lahu Shi who used to be tiger hunters, and the most recognizable Akha with their traditional headdress which is decorated with beads, silver buttons, and balls.
 Talk to the tribes will give you valued knowledge of Burma history

 Related article: 6 Highlights in Shan State, Myanmar